amr-elzahar/widebot-devops-task/README.md

 terraform init
 ```

-3. Run the following command to verify the resources to be created.
+3. Run the following command to ve rify the resources to be created.

 ```
 terraform plan